-Under the Data Provision Requirements 2012, Loganlea State High School is required to collect personal information about you and disclose that personal information to the National Centre for Vocational Education Research Ltd (NCVER) and the Queensland Curriculum and Assessment Authority (QCAA).
+Under the Data Provision Requirements 2012, Loganlea State High School is required to collect personal information about you and to disclose that personal information to the National Centre for Vocational Education Research Ltd (NCVER - National Centre for Vocational Education Research) and the Queensland Curriculum and Assessment Authority (QCAA).

 Your personal information may be used or disclosed by Loganlea State High School for statistical, administrative, regulatory and research purposes.
-Loganlea State High School may disclosed your personal information for these purposes to:
+Loganlea State High School may disclose your personal information for these purposes to: